Office of Research and Innovation

 Have you discovered something you think is remarkable, original, and/or innovative?
 Let us know by filing a research disclosure form.

-A research disclosure is the first step in initiating the technology transfer process, and is handled by the Commercialization EPI-Center, within the UofL Office of Research and Innovation.
+A research disclosure is the first step in initiating the technology transfer process, and is handled by Innovation & Technology Transfer, within the UofL Office of Research and Innovation.
 A disclosure is a summary of an innovation, and includes information such as when the innovation was first conceived, when it was first used, and who was involved in its discovery or creation.

-Even if you’re not certain your discovery qualifies as an “invention,” the EPI-Center wants to hear about it.
+Even if you’re not certain your discovery qualifies as an “invention,” our staff wants to hear about it.
 Remember: “when in doubt, disclose.”

 While our team recognizes that not all sections of our research disclosure forms will apply to your specific case, we do request that as many sections be completed as possible.